Volkswagen successfully defends itself against high GDPR fine and warnings

 VW had sent the US monitor a list of 22 clear names, labeled "direct knowledge".
 As part of the fast lane process, VW transmitted pseudonymized data by transport-encrypted email.
 However, the LfD demanded end-to-end encryption.
 The court rejected this.
 The data was not particularly in need of protection and without a clear name, there was no concrete risk of re-identification, especially as the assignment key was not transmitted.

 The court specifies the technical level of protection in accordance with Art.
 32 GDPR and underlines the proportionality of pseudonymized data.
-Nevertheless, it must be taken into account that the state of the art and thus also the reasonable technical and organizational measures are constantly evolving.
+Nevertheless, it must be taken into account that the State of the art and thus also continuously develop the reasonable technical and organizational measures.
 The decision must therefore not be generalized, but must always be understood in the light of the specific risk assessment.

 Warning 2: Pseudonymized data in the "fast lane process" - no obligation for end-to-end encryption